Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Discussion

-We incorporate initial shear stress heterogeneity informed by finite-fault slip models.
-We adopt the median slip distribution derived from 32 published finite-fault models of the Tohoku-Oki earthquake \cite{Wong2024Quantitative}.
+Here, we adopt the median slip distribution derived from 32 published finite-fault models of the Tohoku-Oki earthquake \cite{Wong2024Quantitative} to inform the heterogeneity pattern.
 This median slip model has a simple slip distribution with a smooth, circular patch up-dip of the hypocenter, showing significant slip extending to the trench.
 The model robustly captures large-scale slip features common across these models and can successfully reproduce key geodetic and seismic observations when combined with appropriate slip-rate functions.
 We compute volumetric stress tensor changes $c_{ij}$ resulting from this imposed slip distribution on the megathrust interface using SeisSol in a dynamic relaxation calculation \cite{Tinti2021Constraining, Glehman2024Partial}, utilizing the same computational mesh and slab geometry as in our subsequent dynamic rupture simulations.
 We impose a regularized Yoffe slip-rate function as an internal boundary condition to compute the stress changes across the slab interface.
 This approach leverages the discontinuous finite-element discretization of SeisSol, accurately capturing displacement discontinuities along the fault interface.
 We perform dynamic relaxation for 200~seconds, sufficient for all seismic waves to exit the computational domain and achieve steady-state stress conditions.
 In contrast to previous methods, which used finite-fault slip models primarily to estimate fault-interface stresses \citep[e.g.,][]{Day1998Dynamic, Tinti2005Earthquake, Causse2014Variability, Yang2019Hypocenter}, our calculation simultaneously estimates both fault-interface and surrounding volumetric stress changes.
 High slip gradients can lead to unrealistic stress concentrations, particularly in shallow regions.
 To mitigate this, we include inelastic off-fault plastic yielding during the dynamic relaxation step, employing the same parameters as during dynamic rupture simulations (Section~``\nameref{Off-fault plasticity}'').
 The resulting stress changes on the megathrust interface are shown in Supplementary Fig.~\ref{SFig:Traction_cij}.